 Have you any advice for our readers?

 Having fun is most important.
 I’m a self-critical person and that can be good and bad.
 When I teach people, I tell them to give themselves a break!
 Don’t beat yourself up.
-Keep striving, keep going and yes; for some people, music is a hobby.
-But for others, it is their passion and they are the ones who need to follow through with their goal.
+Keep striving, keep going and yes, for some people music is a hobby but for others, it is their passion and they are the ones who need to follow through with their goal.
 Also, live in the moment and stop thinking too much about the future.
 I became a professional singer at 25 and even now, I don’t feel good enough.
 But that always pushes me to keep working and improving my vocals.
 My advice for succeeding during lockdowns is to keep working on your skills and musicianship.
 It is important to develop your knowledge and social media.
-Even fitness is important for if you are running around on stage and shifting gear.
+Even fitness is important if you are running around on stage and shifting gear.
 Record yourself and write songs.
 There is always plenty to do.
-It doesn’t stop.
-Ever…unless you give up!
+It doesn’t stop, ever…unless you give up!

 Thank you for chatting with us Victoria.